kushagra-xo/libg-fzf/README.md

 ## Config file
 Edit `$HOME/.config/libg/libg.sh` to change default values:

 ```
 DEFAULT_RESPERPAGE=100 # default number of search results per page (allowed values: 25, 50, 100)
 DEFAULT_DEPTH=1 # default number of result pages to scan (allowed values: any positive integer)
 LIBGEN_MIRROR="https://libgen.rs" # alternatives: *.is, *.rs, *.st
 DOWNLOAD_LOCATION="" # default download location
 ```

 *NOTE*: Giving any value except for 25, 50 or 100 for `DEFAULT_RESPERPAGE` will default it to 25.

 ## Installation
 Since it is just a small shell script, just download the script, give it executable permissions and place it in a directory that is in `PATH`.
-Also, you can change the default values for each option in the first few lines of the script.
 ## Dependency
 The only dependency is `fzf`: https://github.com/junegunn/fzf.
 The other dependencies are `sed`(GNU), `awk`, `curl` and `wget` but are present by default in most Linux installs.